ether/etherpad-lite/README.md

 to be easy embeddable.
 Look at our [FAQ Page](https://github.com/Pita/etherpad-lite/wiki/FAQ)

 **Online demo**<br>
-Visit <http://pitapoison.de:9001> to test it live.
-You can find the same instance behind a nginx, with ssl and in a subpath here -> [https://pad.pitapoison.de/pad/](https://pad.pitapoison.de/pad/)
+Visit <http://pitapoison.de:9001> to test it live. <br>You can find the same instance behind a nginx, with ssl and in a subpath here -> [https://pad.pitapoison.de/pad/](https://pad.pitapoison.de/pad/)

 # Etherpad vs Etherpad Lite
 <table>